vanillite/RAGpipelines/README.md

 ### Description
 This notebook handles the retrieval and inference process.
 It:
-- Contains the prompts and strucutered output schemas for LLMs
+- Contains the prompts and strucutered output schemas for LLMs.
-- Routes user queries to the correct workflow via agentic retrieval
+- Routes user queries to the correct workflow via agentic retrieval.
-- Embeds user queries and connects to the Azure AI Search indexes to use the queries for document retrieval
+- Embeds user queries and connects to the Azure AI Search indexes to use the queries for document retrieval.
-- Reranks the top N retrieved documents
+- Reranks the top N retrieved documents.
-- Forwards the top K reranked documents for final LLM response generation
+- Forwards the top K reranked documents for final LLM response generation.
-- Stores the results in a dataframe with pickle checkpoints for evaluation
+- Stores the results in a dataframe with pickle checkpoints for evaluation.
 - Iterates this process over all possible combination of techniques:
   - LLMs (e.g., `gpt-4.1`, `gpt-4o`)
   - Query transformation (e.g., query rewriting, query decomposition, query expansion)